nexe/nexe/README.md

 ### __dirname

-Once the module is budnled it is part of the executable. __dirname is therefore the CWD (current working dir) of the executable when run.
-Thus if you put resources on a realtive path from the cwd of the executable (in most cases the path to the executable) your app will be able to access them.
+Once the module is budnled it is part of the executable. __dirname is therefore the executable dir (process.execPath).
+Thus if you put resources on a realtive path from the the executable your app will be able to access them.

 If you had a data file at /dev/myNodeApp/stateManager/handler/data/some.csv and a file at /dev/myNodeApp/stateManager/handler/loader.js